-Be aware if you stop your appeal, you usually need to pay the respondent's costs up to that point unless:
+Be aware that if you stop your appeal on a question of law, you usually need to pay the respondent's costs up to that point unless:

-- you and the respondent agree you do not have to pay their costs - or - the Court orders that you do not have to pay their costs.
+- you and the respondent agree you do not have to pay their costs or - the Court orders that you do not have to pay their costs.

 To stop your appeal, complete a Notice of Discontinuance form stating that you are stopping your appeal and sign it.
-See the Appendix for a link to this form.

 Ask the respondent to sign the form too, to show they agree.
-Then file the form in RedCrest.
-Wait for RedCrest to advise that a copy with the Court's seal (official stamp) is available.
-Download and print the sealed copy and serve it on the respondent.
+Then file the form in RedCrest and wait for a RedCrest notification that a copy with the Court's seal (official stamp) is available.
+Download the sealed copy and serve it on the respondent.

 If the respondent will not sign the form, you need to get the Court's permission to stop your appeal.
-Contact the Selfrepresented Litigant Coordinator to discuss your situation.
+Contact the Self-represented Litigant Coordinator to discuss your situation.